riboflavin/test-framer-sync/compare/krisp-vs-fireflies-ai.md

 | Language Support                  | ✅ Multiple languages | ✅ Multiple languages |
 | Desktop App                       | ✅ Yes (Mac & Windows) | ❌ No (Web-based) |
 | iPhone & Android Apps             | ✅ Yes (Both)       | ✅ Yes (Both)       |
-- **Krisp**: People or companies looking for a straightforward and user-friendly tool for remote meetings might find Krisp appealing.
-However, those seeking deep integrations with other platforms like HubSpot or Notion may find Krisp lacking in this aspect.
+**Krisp**: Krisp is a good fit for individuals or companies looking for a straightforward tool with a free plan, easy usability, and support for in-person meetings and local recording.
+However, it lacks deep integrations with popular platforms like HubSpot and Notion, limiting its ability to streamline meeting workflows effectively.

-- **Fireflies.ai**: Users who prioritize seamless integration with Zoom and calendar apps, as well as an automation engine, may gravitate towards Fireflies.ai.
-Nevertheless, individuals or businesses looking for tools that excel in facilitating in-person meetings or local recording may need to explore other options beyond Fireflies.ai.
+**Fireflies.ai**: Fireflies.ai appeals to users seeking a free plan with Zoom and calendar integration, automation capabilities, and support for multiple languages across desktop and mobile devices.
+Despite these strengths, its web-based nature and lack of in-person meeting support may hinder users looking for a more comprehensive solution to enhance their meeting productivity.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.